Universal Quantum Computation via Superposed Orders of Single-Qubit Gates: Introduction

-During the last ten years, there has been an increasing widespread interest on investigating the advantages arising from the superposition of traversing orders of quantum channels in the quantum communication domain, due to the outstanding possibilities arising from the non-classical propagation of quantum carriers \cite{Koudia2022, ChiKri-19, AbbWecHor-20, KriChiSal-20, Chiribella2021}.
-More into details, while classical carriers propagate through classical communication paths, quantum channels can be placed in a genuinely quantum setting with no counterpart in classical world \cite{Chiribella2012, OreCosBru-12}, giving rise to the concept of \textit{quantum path} \cite{IllCacMan-22,CacIllKou-22,CacIllCal-23}.
+During the last ten years, there has been an increasing widespread interest on investigating the advantages arising from the superposition of traversing orders of quantum channels in the quantum communication domain, due to the outstanding possibilities arising from the non-classical propagation of quantum carriers \cite{CalCac-25, ChiKri-19, AbbWecHor-20, KriChiSal-20, Chiribella2021,CacPelIll-25,PelCalCac-25}.
+While classical carriers propagate through classical communication paths, quantum channels can be placed in a genuinely quantum setting with no counterpart in classical world \cite{Chiribella2012, OreCosBru-12}, giving rise to the concept of \textit{quantum path} \cite{IllCacMan-22,CacIllKou-22,CacIllCal-23}.
 This non-classical propagation has been experimentally validated \cite{ProMoqAra-15,RubRozFei-17}, and it finds a possible physical realization in the device known as \textit{quantum switch} \cite{GosGiaKew-18,Guo2020}, which enables a coherent superposition of alternative channel configurations.
 Specifically, by the means of the quantum switch, the quantum carrier can travel through different communication channels in a quantum superposition of different causal orders.
-This, in turn, makes the order of the communication channels indefinite and it returns disruptive advantages, as instance, for communications through noisy channels \cite{CalCac-20,ChaCalCac-21,CalSimCac-23}.
+This, in turn, makes the order of the communication channels indefinite and it returns disruptive advantages, for instance, for communications through noisy channels \cite{CalCac-20,ChaCalCac-21,CalSimCac-23}.
 Furthermore, it has been recently demonstrated that the quantum switch can be exploited for generating different classes of genuine multipartite entangled states starting from separable inputs \cite{Koudia2021,Chen2021}.
-Therefore, the engineering of the unconventional quantum propagation phenomena is key in the quantum communication domain.
+Ongoing research is exploring further intriguing aspects of the unconventional resources enabled by the quantum switch \cite{Felce2020, Guha2020, ChiWilCha-21, Simonov2022_Erg, Milz2022, maity2024activating, mukherjee2024interplay, Simonov2022}.
+Introducing the quantum switch to the engineering of quantum communications present key advantages.